RishiP2004/Pipelined-RISC-CPU/README.md

 Verilog testbench for simulation and validation

 # Architecture
-The CPU architecture consists of the following stages:
+The CPU architecture consists of the general following stages:

 - Instruction Fetch Stage (IF)
 - Instruction Decode Stage (ID)
 - Execution Stage (EX)
 - Memory Stage (MEM)
 - Write-Back Stage (WB)

+NOTE: See [Modules](#modules) for a better understanding of the design.

 # Modules
 - InstructionFetchStage: Retrieves instructions from the Instruction Memory, incrementing the program counter for the next instruction.